DAC – Danish Architecture Center, Copenhagen

 In 2018, the Danish Architecture Center will move to a new venue, housed in a brand new mixed-use building in central Copenhagen, called BLOX, designed by renowned Dutch architect Rem Koolhaas / OMA.

-The BLOX building, future home of the Danish Architecture Center
+The BLOX building, the future home of the Danish Architecture Center

 All images courtesy of Dansk Arkitektur Center